pmjones/adr/README.md

 One drawback is that we end up with more classes in the application.
 Not only does each _Action_ go in its own class, each _Responder_ also goes in its own class.

 This drawback may not be so terrible in the longer term.
 Invididual classes may lead cleaner or less-deep inheritance hierachies.
 It may also lead to  better testability of the _Action_ separate from the _Responder_.
 These will play themselves out differently in different systems.

+## Missing Elements

+ This pattern concentrates on the refinement of _Model-View-Controller_, and not on the entirety of web applications.
+Therefore, it intentionally omits some elements commonly found in web applications, particularly anything related to a _Front Controller_.

+The ADR pattern does not describe a routing or dispatching element, nor how the _Action_ and _Responder_ relate to a dispatcher.
+Routing and dispatching are more properly the purview of _Front Controller_, and there are many ways for the _Action_, _Responder_, and any _Front Controller_ mechanism to interact:

+- the _Action_ may invoke the _Responder_ directly, which then returns a response;

+- the _Responder_ and response may be shared with a _Front Controller_ so that it can invoke them directly;

+- the _Action_ may return a _Responder_, which is then invoked to return a response, which is then invoked to send itself;

+- and so on.

+The ADR pattern does not describe any sort of pre-filter or request-validation element.
+These things may either be part of the execution chain *before* an _Action_ is invoked, or they may be part of the invoked _Action_, or they may be injected into an _Action_.
+The pre-filter or request-validation logic may or may not bypass the _Action_ to invoke the _Responder_ directly, or it may deliver a response of its own, or it may invoke a separate _Action_ as a result of its logic, and so on.